zng-ui/zng/README.md

 * Packages needed to build with `"view_prebuilt"` feature:
     - `curl`

+On macOS:

+* To build with `"crash_handler"` feature, enabled by default:
+    - XCode 14 or newer.

 ## Examples

 Clone this repository and call `cargo do run <example>` to run an example.